Akshayvasudeva7/ecommerce-website/README.md

 # ecommerce-website
-ecommerce website for buy day to day iteams and provide smooth user experience
+ecommerce website is used to buy day to day iteams and provide smooth user experience in the market